 - Ways of knowing inform a personalised practice plan.

-- Tools and herbs are used thoughtfully, with consent and attention to medication interactions.
+- Tools and herbs are used thoughtfully, with explicit consent and attention to medication interactions.

 - Practices are designed to complement clinical care and support daily function.